Police select sites for license plate reader cameras

-The Tulsa Police Department has identified three parts of town where it plans to initially use license plate reader cameras, with installation of the equipment scheduled to be completed in early July.
+The Tulsa Police Department has identified three parts of the city where it plans to initially use license-plate reader cameras, with installation of the equipment scheduled to be completed in early July.

 “We found the three areas of the city that have the most chronic violent crime,” said Capt.
-Jacob Johnston, who is overseeing the program for TPD.
+Jacob Johnston, who is overseeing the program.

 People are also reading…